yihui/yihui.org/content/en/2018-05-25-github-issue-format.md

 ....
 ````

 Did you notice the backslashes before three backticks?
-The reason that Sam put in these backslashes was because she forgot [the four-backtick rule](/en/2017/05/four-backticks-github/), which I had blogged about before, and frequently referenced in my Github replies.
+The reason that Sam put in these backslashes was because she forgot [the four-backtick rule](/en/2017/05/four-backticks-github/), which I had blogged about before, and frequently referenced in my GitHub replies.
 The rule is quite simple but many people don't know it:

 > If you want to show N verbatim backticks in the Markdown output, you have to enclose them in at least N+1 backticks.